Alphonse Pinart: Biography

 At 19, Pinart realized his project of travel at his expense; he resided from spring 1871 to spring 1872 in Alaska, a region that has just been acquired by the United States after nearly a century of Russian occupation, and made a visit to the Aleutian Islands.
 He returned to France with sixty masks from the Kodiak archipelago and eight others discovered in a burial cave Akhanh on the island of Unga (Aleutian Islands).
 According to S. Chauvet3, his youth and energy allow him to perform sports such as the solitary kayak trip from Unalaska to Kodiak, which facilitates the search for objects and impresses the locals.

 Between 1873 and 1874, he traveled to Russia, namely St. Petersburg and Moscow, but also to Copenhagen, Helsinki, and Tartu, to copy additional documentation on the peoples of the Bering Strait, partly for himself, in commissioned part of the American historian George Bancroft (1832-1918).
 He is one of the many assistants Bancroft relied on for writing his History of America.
 Pinart would build a collection of documents and manuscripts and bequeath to him personal documents.

 Shortly after his return to France, he left for America.
 In 1875 and 1876 he visited Maine, Nova Scotia, Oregon, British Columbia, Washington State, and Arizona.

 In the meantime, in 1875, he acquired from the antique dealer Eugene Boban a large collection of Mesoamerican coins.
 He knew his first financial problems because, besides the expenses of the expedition of 1871-1872, he bought a good part of the library of Brasseur de Bourbourg.
 In 1879, Eugene Boban complained of not having received all of his due and the funds wete missing to continue his explorations.
 Alphonse Pinart then negotiated with the Ministry of Education the financing of his expedition (granted 2 April 1878) jointly with Leon de Cessac, against the donation of his collection to the Museum of Ethnography Trocadero.

-In 1874, Pinart received for his trip to Alaska and the Strait of Bering the Gold Medal for study tour, missions and reconnaissance works of the Geographical Society, and in 1875, a medal of the International Geographical Union at of the Paris Congress.
+In 1874, Pinart received for his trip to Alaska and the Strait of Bering the Gold Medal for study tour, missions and reconnaissance works of the Geographical Society, and in 1875, a medal of the International Geographical Union at the Paris Congress.
 He would receive another in 1877 from the Acclimatization Society.